 A large number of current assets reassure lenders of your ability to continue payments despite temporary financial problems such as job loss or business bankruptcy.

 For business loans, economic conditions, and the nature of the business is an important aspect that lenders need to consider.
 Lenders will review the industry and condition of your business, its supplier and customer relationship, and competitive landscape to assess its eligibility for credit.
-Banks usually favor businesses with a booming industry and favorable conditions.
+Banks usually favour businesses with booming industries and favourable conditions.

 7. Loan Term

-Lastly, lenders are biased to applicants that are applying for a short-term loan, as opposed to those with a 7 to 8-year plan.
-Financial situations can change drastically within a year and lenders do not want to gamble with that.
+Lastly, lenders are biased toward applicants that are applying for a short-term loan, as opposed to those with a 7 to 8-year plan.
+Financial situations can change drastically within a year, and lenders do not want to gamble with that.
 Banks are more likely to approve a 2-year loan term coupled with a sizable down payment.

 These seven factors or conditions are essential when applying for a loan.
 If you’ve got a BIG plan brewing for the company, and you’re looking to get the new project funded by a bank or lending firm, you have to make sure that your books are updated at all times and set up your lending accounts properly.
 If this is not your cup of tea, exactly, you can always get Annette & Co. to help you out!
 You can also subscribe to our YouTube Channel and follow us on Instagram for more quick tips and business strategy.